pritom169/AWS-SAA-complete-guide/README.md

 - Add a BUDGET to PRODUCTION Account (Follow the procedure mentioned above)
 - Enable IAM User & Role Access to billing
 - Add account contacts

+## IAM Basics

+When we create an AWS account, the root account automatically gets created.

+In a real world scenario different users, groups or apps needs to have some access.
+You generally need to restrict the access.
+In shorts words, you want to give only the access they need to have to perform a task and nothing else.
+It it also known as Least Privileged Access.

+Only having a single identity is also problematic.
+As the account root user can not be restricted, if the credentials are leaked, all services across all regions are leaked.

+Every AWS account comes with it's own copy of IAM, it's own database.
+IAM a resilient service.
+Any IAM data is always secure across all the AWS region.

+Your own AWS account has one instance of IAM which is different from every other instance.
+Your AWS Account fully trust the instance of your IAM.
+IAM root user can do anything in IAM.

+So IAM as a service, can do as much as the root user.
+Inside IAM you can create different identities.
+IAM can allow these identities to do certain things.

+IAM let's you create three different types of identity object.
+They have three different roles.

+- IAM Users
+- IAM Group
+- IAM Role